 A brand-new year is upon us – a clean slate that is ours to fill with new hopes, dreams, and ambitions.
 It’s also the time when most of us are silently pondering over our New Year’s Resolutions, hoping against hope to follow through on them, till the end of the year and wondering if that’s even possible.

-In its simplest form, a resolution is a clear intent, a firm decision or the resolve to do something or to stop doing something, within a pre-defined timeframe – say next 12 months.
+In its simplest form, a resolution is clear intent, a firm decision, or the resolve to do something or to stop doing something, within a pre-defined timeframe – say next 12 months.

 Though making resolutions is a matter of personal choice, a lot of us stop making resolutions because we almost never get around to keeping them longer than a few weeks or a couple of months – max.

 BENEFITS OF NEW YEAR RESOLUTIONS AND AN APPROACH THAT WORKS

 The right resolution can turn into a constructive habit and become a healthy part of your life, not just this year but for years to come.
 In fact, the more realistic your resolutions are, the greater are your chances of sticking to them till the 31st of December.

 By keeping your New Year’s resolutions actionable, you can set positive and productive goals for yourself and learn to achieve them with discipline, patience, and mindfulness.

 Now keeping in mind that making resolutions is a healthy habit, why is it that our resolutions turn into nothing more than fragile sandcastles that get swept away by the mildest wave of laziness, temptation, or plain insincerity?